 Another point raised is that at every other point during a pickleball match, players are only allowed to manipulate the ball with their paddle—so why should the serve be any different?

-The problem is at a distance of 44’, it could be difficult to see the server’s hand clearly enough to make an accurate call.
+Considering the size and dimensions of a pickleball court, however, it could be difficult to see the server’s hand clearly enough to make an accurate call.

 Also, since spin serves using the paddle are allowed, the receiving player may incorrectly attribute a ball’s spin to an illegal serve instead of skillful use of the paddle.
 This could cause confusion or disagreement between players.